Yagasaki7K/website-essentials/README.md

 $ yarn dev (if you wanna change something) // yarn start (just to see running)
 ```

-If you need change something, check using yarn build if everything is okay.
-And later you do a PR.
+If you want something, wait for `yarn build` to be obeyed, and after that open a little change decision!

 # 🐛 Issues